FL-LearningGroup/BeautifulData-Server/BDS.Runtime.md

 The Unload is a high risk feature base on the NetCore provide assembly [unloadability](https://docs.microsoft.com/en-us/dotnet/standard/assembly/unloadability) function.
 Think in Two ways:
   - Run GC.Collect everytime after unload assembly successfully that consume performance
-  - The assembly was unloaded successfully but it can't delete assembly file.
+  - The assembly was unloaded successfully but it can't be delete.
 As stated above, The BDS.Runtime not support dynamic unload assembly.